top of page

 There is another way to approach a house.

-Before finalising positions and materials, the site is observed over time:
+Before finalising design and materials, the site needs to be observed over the time:

 Where the late sun falls.